University of Eswatini: Faculty of Humanities

 The only graduate programme on offer is the Master of Arts in History through the institute for post-graduate studies.

 Faculty of Science and Engineering

 The faculty is the main centre for teaching and research in scientific and technological disciplines in Eswatini.
 The faculty is located in the science block in the heart of the university.
-The faculty is divided into the departments of Chemistry, Biology, Geography, Environmental Science and Planning (GEP), Physics, Electrical and Electronic Engineering, Mathematics, and Computer Science.
+The faculty is divided into the departments of Chemistry, Biology, GeographyEnvironmental Science and Planning (GEP), Physics, Electrical and Electronic Engineering, Mathematics, and Computer Science.